JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 Inspired by [faustus(for asus)](https://github.com/hackbnw/faustus), this project extends current acer-wmi linux kernel module to support Acer gaming functions.

 ## WARNING: Use at your own risk!
-Asus was not involved in developing this driver, and everything is developed by reverse engeineering official Predator Sense app.
+Acer was not involved in developing this driver, and everything is developed by reverse engeineering official Predator Sense app.
 This driver interacts with low-level WMI methods which haven't been tested on all series.

 ### Donation: